riddhinm5/ABTesting/ClassNotes_lecture3.md

 Chosing metrics for an A/B test

+## Steps to selecting metrics for an experiment

+1. Define problem and suitable metrics
+2. Build intuition - measure the change between control and expt & the variability of the metric
+3. Characterize

 ## Metrics of an A/B test

 1. Invariant metrics - metrics that do not change value in control and expt